 At the Mankato Area Foundation, we encourage your philanthropic efforts to be more than just writing a check.
 We want to show you what your giving can do by introducing you to nonprofits/causes that meet your charitable goals and interests.

 The Mankato Area Foundation manages various fund types created by donors to support the causes that are important to them.
 As a donor, you may contribute to any of these existing funds or establish one of your own, depending on your charitable goals.
-Our staff will help you determine which option would be the best for you.
+We can help you determine which option would be the best for you.

 Deciding what fund to establish depends on your personal goals and interest.
 One of the first questions to consider is whether you want ongoing involvement on how grants are distributed, or whether you want our knowledgeable staff to make those decisions on your behalf.